Dynamical Backaction Magnomechanics: Homodyne Mechanical Detection

 Finally, since our experiment lies well within the sideband resolved regime (i.e.~$\{\kappa,\gamma_m\} \ll \Omega_b$), and the number of thermal excitations is small compared to the phonon population, we can extract the effective mode temperature due to magnomechanical cooling.
 The effective phonon mode temperature is given by an expression similar to that for driven cavity optomechanical systems \cite{aspelmeyer2014cavity}:

 Here, $\beta(\mathcal{P})$ is a drive dependant variable; for derivation see Appendix~\ref{EffectiveTemp}.
 The effective mode temperature is defined in a consistent way for a driven system via the power spectrum of the mode \cite{clerk2010introductionto}.
-The effective mode temperature is shown in Fig.~\ref{Fig:08}(b); at the highest drive power the mechanical mode was cooled to approximately 65 Kelvin from room temperature.
+The effective mode temperature is shown in Fig.~\ref{Fig:08}(b); at the highest drive power the mechanical mode was cooled to approximately 65 kelvin from room temperature.
 With improvements to the experimental setup, such as smaller YIG spheres, and pre-cooling the experiment via cryogenics, which improves $\kappa$, $\Gamma_b$, and reduces thermal noise, it may be possible to achieve ground-state cooling of the mechanical vibrations.
+Furthermore, with our current experimental values Eq.~\eqref{F} predicts a triple-resonance cooperativity enhancement of $F \approx 100$.
+Thus at cryogenic temperatures a cooperativity of $C \geq 1000$ is expected, placing our triply-resonant system among the state-of-the-art electromechanical experiments that recently have demonstrated macroscopic entanglement \cite{kotler2021direct}.